fells-code/Vinci/README.md

-# My Design System
+# Vinci Design System

-Lightweight, reusable CSS style system for React apps.
+Lightweight, reusable CSS style system that are inspired by italian art and history

 ## Usage